 Using the measuring cup, measure out one cup each of the frozen raspberries and frozen peach slices.
-Add both to the blend with the bananas.
+Add both to the blender with the bananas.

 Blend all of the fruit together.
 Use your utensil of choice to help the blending process.
 You will need to scrap down the sides of the blender multiple times to make sure everything gets blended.

 - Be sure and use over ripe bananas, ones that are quite brown on the outside but not rotten.
 The riper the bananas are, the sweeter the nice cream will be.

 - The nice cream can be eaten right away, though it will be soft.
 Store in the freezer in a container to let harden.

 Subscribe to get the Guide!